-The LHIN has commitments under various operating leases as follows extending to 2027 as follows:
+The LHIN has commitments under various operating leases expiring in 2024 as follows:

 8. Contingencies

 The LHIN has been named as defendants in various claims.
 Management believes any liability resulting from these actions would be adequately covered by existing liability insurance.